 Elena Andreeva

-My research interests lie in the area of theory and applications of cryptography and more concretely in symmetric cryptography, authenticated encryption, forkciphers, hash functions, key derivation, provable security, privacy-friendly security protocols, and cryptography for blockchains.
-I am interested in theory and development of provably secure cryptographic designs for secure data communications, storage and private computation.
+My research focuses on theory and applications of cryptography related to symmetric authenticated encryption, block ciphers and forkciphers, hash functions, privacy-friendly protocols, and blockchains.
+I am interested in theoretical foundations and practical cryptographic algorithms for secure data communications, storage and private computation.
+For more detailed information check out my webpage.

 Roles